• Skip to primary navigation

 • To create a delicious Kumpir that you'll all love, you don't need to follow the recipe below apart from the few basic steps.
 Simply fill it with what you have/love!

 • It is extremely easy to make and very versatile.
-Unlike the jacket potato in the UK, which is usually served with cheese, beans, and butter, there are many different toppings to go with Kumpir - Turkish Baked Potato.
+Unlike the jacket potato in the UK, which is usually served with cheese, beans, and butter, Kumpir - Turkish Baked Potato can be served with a variety of toppings.

 • You can easily make this popular street food vegetarian by omitting meat fillings.